acfr/RobustNeuralNetworks.jl/docs/src/examples/lbdn_mnist.md

 x_test,  y_test  = MNIST(T, split=:test)[:]
 ```

-For the purposes of this example, we'll only load a small subset of the dataset.
+For the purposes of this example, we'll load a small subset of the dataset.
 ```@example mnist
 using BSON